adidrakovac1/TestCasesNavigator/README.md

 1. **Build the project**:

-    In the terminal, build the project by running:
+    In the terminal after openong the project, build the project by running:

     ```bash
+    cd UITests
     dotnet build
     ```